ibm-cloud-docs/account/eu_hipaa_supported.md

   3. Read the information about enabling the setting, and select **I understand and agree to these terms**.
   4. Click **On**.

    After you enable the EU Supported setting, you can use the EU Supported tag to search the catalog for offerings that have EU-supported plans.
+See [Requesting support for resources in the European Union](/docs/get-support?topic=get-support-getting-customer-support#eusupported) for more information.

 ## Enabling the HIPAA Supported setting